Ashaiman Senior High School: History

 Ashaiman Senior High School was established in September 1990 with thirty (30) students, two teachers and no non-teaching staff.
-Ashaiman Senior High School is located at Ashaiman, Middle East, Greater Accra, in between the Ashaiman roundabout and the Mandela park.
+Ashaiman Senior High School (formerly, Ashaiman Secondary School) is located at Ashaiman, Middle East, Greater Accra, in between the Ashaiman roundabout and the Mandela park.
+This school was established by the PNDC Government when saw the need to cater for a large number of Junior Secondary School graduates from Ashaiman and its environs who wanted to benefit from Senior Secondary Education in Ghana.